-Whether they’re 6 weeks old or 4 years old, dropping your child off for their first day of child care or preschool can be emotional for both you and your child.
+Whether they’re 6 weeks or 4-years-old, dropping your child off for their first day of child care or preschool can be emotional for both you and your child.
 Below are a few tips to make your first day at Day Early Learning a little easier.

 Before Your First Day:

 - Schedule a visit to the center with your child and introduce them to their teachers and new classroom.
 Give yourself time to get acquainted with their teachers and ask any questions you may have.

 - Start your new routine early.
 Give your child and yourself several days to adjust to a new bedtime and/or wake time and morning routine.